-Parent-teacher conferences are the perfect time for parents to ask questions and to get a report from their child’s teacher.
-This year, this conference is even more important as so many of your children are doing school virtually, either fully or partially.
+Parent-teacher conferences are the perfect time for you to ask questions and to get a report from your child’s teacher.
+This year, this conference is even more important as so many of your children are back in school but might be still playing catch up from last year.
 This is your opportunity to discuss what you see at home, as well as what the teacher sees at school or virtually.

-COVID-19 has disrupted schools this year and has made learning a challenge.
-Virtual and hybrid learning has been difficult for students, teachers, and parents alike.
-Studies are showing that students on average could lose five to nine months of learning by the end of June 2021.
-Your child is not alone if they are behind, but you can help your child get the most out of the rest of the school year and help mitigate these losses.
+Your child is not alone if they are behind, but you can help your child get the most out of the school year and help mitigate these losses.
 Parent-teacher conferences are a perfect time to ask your teacher what you can do.

 Questions to ask at Parent-Teacher Conferences